kaBeech/coluguide/README.md

-# GuideMe
+# Coluguide

-GuideMe is a simple, declarative knowledge enhancement tool built to help ease cognitive load for myself and our team at a nation-wide long-term care pharmacy.
+Coluguide is a simple, declarative knowledge enhancement tool built to help ease cognitive load for myself and our team at a nation-wide long-term care pharmacy.